Neuro-Ophthalmology & Neuro-Otology

 (1) Empty sella. |

-Signs of optic disc swelling include elevation of the disc margins, a peripapillary halo, venous congestion and tortuosity, retinal exudates, nerve fiber layer hemorrhages, and retinal infarcts (also known as “cotton wool spots”).
+Signs of optic disc swelling include elevation of the optic disc margins, a peripapillary halo, venous congestion and tortuosity, retinal exudates, nerve fiber layer hemorrhages, and retinal infarcts (also known as “cotton wool spots”).
 Extension of the disc swelling into the retina may produce choroidal folds and macular edema.
-In one fourth of patients, a sixth nerve palsy is present as a non-localizing sign of increased intracranial pressure.
-Nonvisual symptoms include back and shoulder pain, weakness, numbness, and pulsatile tinnitus; pulsatile tinnitus, when present, is highly suggestive of this disorder.
-Some patients are asymptomatic and are diagnosed when papilledema is discovered on a routine ophthalmic examination (48).
+High-grade papilledema is associated with higher baseline opening CSF pressure and is a risk factor for vision loss in this disorder (132).

-Although papilledema at the time of diagnosis is typical of idiopathic intracranial hypertension, the disc edema may be asymmetrical or, rarely, absent.
-A variant of “idiopathic intracranial hypertension without papilledema” may be considered in patients with a chronic daily headache that does not respond to standard headache therapy (124).
-However, unless a sixth nerve palsy is present, neuroimaging evidence of increased intracranial pressure is required to suggest this diagnosis (10; 44).
-Compartmentalization of the subarachnoid space of the optic nerves with impeding bidirectional CSF flow from the brain may explain this finding (67).
+Although papilledema at the time of diagnosis is typical of idiopathic intracranial hypertension, the disc edema may be asymmetric.
+The diagnosis of idiopathic intracranial hypertension without papilledema may be considered in patients with symptoms of raised intracranial pressure and elevated CSF opening pressure but no evidence of papilledema on clinical exam (134).
+Unless a sixth nerve palsy is present, neuroimaging evidence of increased intracranial pressure is also required to suggest this diagnosis (11; 45).
+Compartmentalization of the subarachnoid space of the optic nerves with impeding bidirectional CSF flow from the brain may explain this finding (71).
 Alternatively, the patient may have had mild papilledema months to years prior that subsequently resolved.
-The entity of idiopathic intracranial hypertension without papilledema is uncommon and not well defined.
-A prospective study in 62 patients with chronic migraine from a headache center found elevated CSF pressure in 6 patients, 5 of whom were obese (BMI over 25) (120).
-Idiopathic intracranial hypertension without papilledema was estimated to account for approximately 5% of patients with idiopathic intracranial hypertension seen in a neuroophthalmologic practice (28); more recently, a prospective observational study in Italy reported only a 2.5% prevalence of idiopathic intracranial hypertension without papilledema among refractory chronic headache patients (36).
-Compared to patients with papilledema, patients tend to be diagnosed later in their course, have higher rates of nonorganic visual loss, and respond less favorably to medical therapy (28).
+Idiopathic intracranial hypertension without papilledema was estimated to have a prevalence of 2% in a prospective study of patients with refractory chronic daily headache (38) and 5% in a cross-sectional analysis of neuro-ophthalmology clinic patients (30).
+Compared to patients with papilledema, patients tend to be diagnosed later in their course, have higher rates of nonphysiologic visual loss, have lower opening pressure on lumbar puncture, and respond less favorably to medical therapy (30).
+Importantly, in patients without papilledema or evidence of resolved papilledema, vision loss should not be present (128).

 A 12-year-old girl developed headaches that were intermittent and periocular.
 They were throbbing and pressure-like with accompanying dizziness, phonophobia, nausea, and vomiting.
-There was no photophobia or osmophobia.
 The pain worsened with routine activity, and she missed 6 days of school.
 She heard intracranial noises “like air rushing through my head” that were pulse-synchronous.
 One week later, she had double vision.
 A CT scan of the brain was normal, and she was treated with amoxicillin and decongestants for a presumed sinus infection.
 When she developed a noticeable esotropia, she came to the emergency department where a lumbar puncture revealed a high CSF pressure and normal CSF constituents.
-Examination found normal visual acuity, bilateral blind spot enlargement, and bilateral grade 3 optic disc edema.
+Examination found normal visual acuity, bilateral blind spot enlargement, an incomitant esotropia consistent with a sixth nerve palsy, and bilateral grade 3 optic disc edema.
 The patient had taken minocycline for acne for 6 months, which was discontinued.
 Acetazolamide was prescribed.
-The diplopia resolved shortly after the lumbar puncture, and she was asymptomatic with normal optic nerves within 1 month.
+The diplopia resolved shortly after the lumbar puncture, and she was asymptomatic with normal optic discs within 1 month.

 This case illustrates several important aspects of diagnosis and management.
 The patient had secondary idiopathic intracranial hypertension, and her symptoms were identical to those of the idiopathic form.
 The patient was appropriately treated with acetazolamide in addition to discontinuing the minocycline.